 Once you have discovered what each type of resource entails, here is an in-depth list of how all four storage resources help businesses and online platforms:

-Cloud storage serves as the replica of all the data retrieved from your app.
-Similarly, the storage account works to replicate your app data once you determine the level of replication for your platform.
+Cloud computing storage serves as the replica of all the data retrieved from your app.
+Similarly, the storage account works to replicate your app services data once you determine the level of replication for your cloud computing azure platform.

 With that said, storage replication and availability options are divided into three categories, which are: